royalteegee/restaurant-menu/README.md

     `[name of environment you want to use]\Scripts\activate`
 - Install dependecies and packages in requirements.txt file
     `pip install -r requirements.txt`
-- Create a .env file and include the environment variables
+- Create a .env file and include the environment variables.
+Add a SECRET_KEY
     `DB_URI=sqlite:///restaurant-menu.db`
     `HOST=0.0.0.0`
     `PORT=5000`